ludwig-ai/ludwig/mkdocs/docs/user_guide.md

                         the level of logging to use
 ```

-The same distinction between CSV files and HDF5 / JSON files explained in the [train](#train) section also apply here.
+The same distinction between CSV files and HDF5 / JSON files explained in the [train](#train) section also applies here.
 In either case, the JSON metadata file obtained during training is needed in order to map the new data into tensors.
 If the new data contains a split column, you can specify which split to use to calculate the predictions with the `--split` argument.
 By default it's `full` which means all the splits will be used.

 A model to load is needed, and yo can specify its path with the `--model_path` argument.
-If you trained a model previously and got the results in, for instance, `./results/run_0`, you have to specify `./results/run_0/model` for using it to predict.
+If you trained a model previously and got the results in, for instance, `./results/experiment_run_0`, you have to specify `./results/experiment_run_0/model` for using it to predict.

 You can specify an output directory with the argument `--output-directory`, by default it will be `./result_0`, with increasing numbers if a directory with the same name is present.